The entrance to the National Museum's library is in Dronning Mauds gate 2, and is open to everyone.

 We have a dedicated reading room with 22 workstations, in addition to 20 workstations in the library itself.

-Access is provided to WiFi, a book scanner and photocopying facilities.
+At the library there is access to WiFi, some electronic resources, a book scanner and photocopying facilities.

 Bags and backpacks may not be brought into the library, and must be placed in lockers in the cloakroom.